ArikSquad/Spammer/README.md

 # Spammer
-Spammer for everything.
+This is a basic spammer for python.
 # Usage
-Run the program and you are ready to go!
+Run the program with python and then input the settings.
-# Made by Myself